-We interviewed Egg Farmers of Canada Chairman Roger Pelissero on his egg farm in the Township of West Lincoln, Ontario.
+We interviewed Egg Farmers of Canada Chair Roger Pelissero on his egg farm in the Township of West Lincoln, Ontario.
 In part one of that interview, we introduced you to the Pelissero family.
 In part two, we take a look at the challenges and opportunities affecting Canada’s egg industry, from strengthening consumer trust to the ongoing NAFTA negotiations.

 Tell us about your work with Egg Farmers of Canada and Egg Farmers of Ontario.

 I was elected to the Egg Farmers of Ontario Board of Directors in 2011, representing an area called Zone 4 that includes Niagara, Haldimand and Norfolk.
 In 2012, Egg Farmers of Ontario elected me as the representative for Ontario to the national Board.
-In 2017, after five years at the national Board, I was elected Chairman of Egg Farmers of Canada.
+In 2017, after five years at the national Board, I was elected Chair of Egg Farmers of Canada.

-My role as Chairman is about facilitating discussions between provincial and territorial egg boards.
+My role as Chair is about facilitating discussions between provincial and territorial egg boards.
 In the end, we’re all working towards the same goal: safeguarding Canada’s egg industry and ensuring egg farming remains a sustainable business here in Canada.
 So, our work is about what we can do together to maintain a strong and healthy industry.

 What are some of the challenges facing the industry and why is it important for egg farmers to have a voice on the national stage?